 The emphasis on investigating which patients access palliative care services must be questioned.
 One reason for the large evidence base may be the ability to study such patient characteristics using retrospective, routinely available data.
 Researchers continue to investigate this area, with similar studies, with similar findings, across different countries reviewed between 1997 and 2008.
-Indeed there has been a recent call for more research investigating utilization patterns.
-A related body of work investigating the association between similar patient characteristics and place of death, has recently been criticized for having no theoretical basis underlying the research questions, with no rationale for grouping or identifying the factors given.
-76 Such a criticism could also be levelled at this access work, with factors investigated often apparently chosen because of their presence on routine databases rather than a predicted, theoretically-driven rationale.
-While it can be argued that all studies have a theoretical orientation by virtue of the way a research question is framed, it is notable that little of the literature reviewed was explicitly theoretically driven, or related findings to extant theory.
-There is, therefore, little overt theoretical direction to the research reported here, and ultimately, little guidance on areas to subsequently study.
+Indeed there has been a recent call for more research investigating utilisation patterns.
+A related body of work investigating the association between similar patient characteristics and place of death, has recently been criticised for having no theoretical basis underlying the research questions, with no rationale for grouping or identifying the factors given.
+Such a criticism could also be levelled at this access work, with factors investigated often apparently chosen because of their presence on routine databases, rather than a predicted, theoretically driven rationale.
+Whilst it can be argued that all studies have a theoretical orientation by virtue of the way a research question is framed , it is notable that little of the literature reviewed was explicitly theoretically driven, or related findings to extant theory.
+There is therefore little overt theoretical direction to the research reported here provided by the literature review, and ultimately little guidance therefore on areas to subsequently study.

-A recent review of the literature on age and access makes additional criticisms of those studies, which are also applicable to many studies reviewed here.
-They have inadequate descriptions of specialist palliative care services and the quality of outcomes data is often poor, relying on retrospective investigations of use, routine data or proxy recall.
-Proxy recall may be problematic because of inconsistent recording or questionable validity, or the questions asked of proxies may be insufficiently comprehensive.
+A recent review of the literature on age and access makes additional criticisms of those studies which are also applicable to many studies reviewed here; they have inadequate descriptions of specialist palliative care services; and the quality of outcomes data is often poor, relying on retrospective investigations of use, routine data or proxy recall, but where there could be inconsistent recording or the validity of proxies could be questioned, and questions asked of proxies insufficiently comprehensive.

-Retrospective methods also have been criticized because they can fail to identify those in the palliative phases of illness, and can study different cohorts of patients to prospectively evaluate those who are dying.
-36,78,79 Studies that retrospectively assess those who have died may produce very different results than those that evaluate patients who have been identified as dying.
-36 It has been recommended that studies, prospective or retrospective, should specify the features that identify patients as "dying" from the outset, to study care provided to those who have actively been identified as dying, rather than those who died within a specified time period.
+Retrospective methods have been also been criticised because they can fail to identify those in the palliative phases of illness, and can study different cohort of patients to studies which prospectively study those who are dying .
+Studies which retrospectively study those who have died may produce very different results to those who study those who have been identified as dying.
+It has been recommended that studies, prospective or retrospective, should specify the features which identify patients as 'dying' from the outset, to study care provided to those who have actively been identified as dying, rather than those who died within a specified time period.

-The Scope of the Research
+The scope of the research

-This literature also focuses almost exclusively on access and utilization patterns within specialist palliative care services.
-There is little information available about the patterns of access of patients to general palliative care, with only one study looking at the patient characteristics that influenced visits from a family physician.
-Those providing general care, such as general practitioners and district nurses, may be critical to access patterns, not only providing much care in the community, but also referring patients to specialist care.
+This literature also focuses almost exclusively on access and utilisation patterns within specialist palliative care services.
+There is little information available about the patterns of access of patients to general palliative care, with only one study looking at the patient characteristics which influenced visits from a family physician.
+Those providing general care such as general practitioners and district nurses may be critical to access patterns, not only providing much care in the community, but also referring patients to specialist care.
 It may be the choices these referrers make, and whether the specialist teams choose to accept a referral, which affects these patterns of access, and which could be important to investigate.
 For example, research has identified that the judgments palliative care professionals make about each other can affect referral patterns.